-- All proposers, seconders and nominees must be eligible to stand for election as the academic staff member on the Board of Management. - Proposers can only propose one person and cannot be a nominee or seconder. - Seconders can only second the nomination of one person and cannot themselves be a nominee or proposer, - Nominees cannot act as a proposer or seconder to any other nominee.

-- Proposers, seconders and nominees shall be entitled to one vote in the event that an election is required. - Return Form to: Lisa Ross, Secretary to the Board of Management at lisa.ross.ic@uhi.ac.uk by 5.00 p.m.
-28 February 2022.
+- All proposers, seconders and nominees must be eligible to stand for election as the support staff member on the Board of Management. - Proposers can only propose one person and cannot be a nominee or seconder. - Seconders can only second the nomination of one person and cannot themselves be a nominee or proposer, - Nominees cannot act as a proposer or seconder to any other nominee. - Proposers, seconders and nominees shall be entitled to one vote in the event that an election is required. - All forms are to be returned to: Lisa Ross, Governance Officer to the Board of Management at lisa.ross.ic@uhi.ac.uk by 5.00 p.m. on 30 May 2023.
 Late returns shall not be accepted.